cfpdx-401JS-spring-2017/functional-array-methods/LAB.md

 Takes a callback of signature `(item, index) => {}` and returns the index of the first item whose callback returns `true` or a truthy value.

+Any holes in the array should be skipped (don't call the callback function).

 Returns the index of the found item, `-1` if no item is found.

 ### `every(array, callback)`

 Takes a callback of signature `(item, index) => {}` and returns an overall `true` value if **all** callback return `true` or a truthy value.

+Any holes in the array should be skipped (don't call the callback function).

 Returns the `true` if every item in the array has returned `true`, otherwise `false`.